kvllinz/nutrition-mission/README.md

 ## FAQ

-what do you do if your webpage is blank? check if you install npm and run "npm run build"
+1. What do you do if your webpage is blank?
+Check if you installed npm and ran `npm run build`.

-what do you do if the url is not working? copy the link and paste it in your browser: https://ancient-anchorage-26581.herokuapp.com/
+2. What do you do if the url is not working?

-what to do when you enter data on the liveright section and liveright doesn't respond? check if you entered integers instead of strings.

-Am I able to add an exercise that is not already there?
-As of now user will not be able to add an exercise.
+If you're running the application locally, you will have to use `localhost:8080/` or whatever port you are forwarding.